Last Updated on October 9, 2020 by Maggie McKneely

 - The wine: Fabbioli specializes in fruit wines, which are honestly just not my thing.
 But they might be yours!
 For those like me who shy away from the sweet stuff, their Paco Rojo is a lovely, easy-drinking red wine that I highly recommend.
 And their Raspberry Merlot, odd as it sounds, is incredible paired with a dark chocolate truffle.

-- The property has an outdoor porch overlooking the pond, a perfect spot to enjoy your cheese and wine.
-The tasting room has a large fireplace and plenty of views of the beautiful grounds.
+- The property has an outdoor covered patio overlooking the nearby fields, a perfect spot to enjoy your cheese and wine.
+The rustic-chic tasting room has a large fireplace, wood furnishings, and lots of cozy places to settle with a bottle of vino.

 Have you been to any of these?
 What did you think?